fbpx

 The Ying and Yang controls, which can be found on the bottom of the plugin, add harmonics to the lower and higher frequencies respectively, and there’s also the “inertia” button which allows the compression to slow down during low gain reduction and to speed up during high gain reduction (Option+Clicking Inertia does the opposite).

 Another feature found at the bottom of the Plugin is FDR, which stands for Frequency Dependent Ratio.
-This ratio lets you adjust how much the compressor will affect specific frequency ranges and you can adjust the shape, frequency, and more (you could view this as being similar to multiband compression, in a sense).
+This ratio lets you adjust how much the compressor will affect specific frequency ranges and you can adjust the shape, frequency, and more (you could view this as being similar to a multiband compressor, in a sense).

 Character: Kotelnikov focuses mainly on audio fidelity and not so much on adding color or character, which is why it’s considered by many to be one of the best mastering compressor plugins out there, but this doesn’t mean that it can’t work on bass guitars since it allows you to really get in there and tweak the sound to your liking.